Close

-The southern half of Pembrokeshire is known as the 'little England beyond Wales' and has long been an English enclave; Henry Tudor (later Henry VII) had his power-base here, after all.
+The southern halves of Pembrokeshire and Carmarthenshire are known as the 'little England beyond Wales'.
+This has long been an English enclave; Henry Tudor (later Henry VII) had his power-base here, after all.

 Cilgerran Castle